Hollywood, Los Angeles

-Hollywood is a neighborhood in the central region of Los Angeles, California.
-Its name has come to be a shorthand reference for the U.S. film industry and the people associated with it.
-Many notable film studios, such as Columbia Pictures, Walt Disney Studios, Paramount Pictures, Warner Bros., and Universal Pictures, are located near or in Hollywood.
+Hollywood, sometimes informally called Tinseltown, is a neighborhood and district in the central region of Los Angeles, California.
+Its name has become synonymous with the U.S. film industry and the people associated with it.
+Many notable film studios such as Sony Pictures, Walt Disney Studios, Paramount Pictures, Warner Bros., and Universal Pictures are located in or near Hollywood.

 Hollywood was incorporated as a municipality in 1903.
-It was consolidated with the City of Los Angeles in 1910.
-Soon thereafter a prominent film industry emerged, having developed first on the East Coast.
-Eventually it became the most recognizable in the world.
+The northern and eastern parts of the neighborhood were consolidated with the City of Los Angeles in 1910.
+Soon thereafter, the prominent film industry migrated to the area.